 5. The Harvard Framework for HRM

-The Harvard framework for HRM is an HR model comprised of six components.
+The Harvard framework for HRM is an HR model comprised of five components.

 - The model starts, on the left, with stakeholder interest.
 These stakeholders include shareholders, management, employee groups, government, and more.
 These interests define the HRM policies.

 - At the same time, situational factors influence these interests.
 Situational factors include workforce characteristics, unions, and all the other factors that were also listed in the 8-box model.

 - Situational factors and stakeholder interest influence HRM policies.
 These include the core HR activities, like recruitment, training, and reward systems.